Rebel59/oc-testimonium-plugin/README.md

-    This app is still under development!
+    This plugin is still under development!

 # Testimonium
 It's a guestbook!
 It's a restaurant rating!
 It's Testimonium!
 It's a fully featured, fully customizable OctoberCMS plugin that let's your visitors and clients leave awesome (or not so awesome :O) messages about your services.
 Oh.
 AND IT'S FULLY FREE!